 Work the way you want with PowerLog petrophysical software.
 You drive the order of actions and the amount of guidance provided.
 Generate models fast.
 Know where to frac.
+Perform machine learning.
 Work on thousands of wells with data located anywhere in the world, as an individual or as part of a team.
 PowerLog is truly multi-well and multi-user, providing a powerful well log interpretation environment.
 Faster and easier than ever, PowerLog does the heavy lifting so you get more work done.

 PowerLog® is used every day by petrophysicists, geologists, reservoir engineers and others involved in oil field appraisal and development.